oktadev/okta-blog/_source/_posts/2018-12-06-crud-app-laravel-react.md

 ## Add Okta for Authentication

 Well, we might be biased, but we think Okta makes [identity management](https://developer.okta.com/product/user-management/) easier, more secure, and more scalable than what you're used to.
 Okta is an API service that allows you to create, edit, and securely store user accounts and user account data, and connect them with one or more applications.

-To complete this tutorial, you'll need to [register for a forever-free developer account](https://developer.okta.com/signup/).
-When you're done, come back to learn more about building a secure CRUD app with Laravel and React.

 ## Start Your Laravel + React CRUD Application